 choose the right ultrasonic humidifier:

 Lots to consider!
-But the main things to think about are humidistat, oscillation, mist dispersion, tank capacity, filter type.
+But the main things to think about are humidistat, oscillation, mist dispersion, tank capacity, and filter type.
 There are also some other “extras” that might not be noticeable at first glance but can make a big difference – like the timer or the sleep mode.
 It is mainly about choosing the ultrasonic humidifier that has the right output and size.

-cleaning an ultrasonic humidifier
+cleaning an ultrasonic humidifier:

 Bacteria live in cooling water, so it’s really important to clean the ultrasonic humidifier tank of your humidifier once a week.
 The process includes dumping out the collected water, cleaning the inside with white vinegar, or using diluted bleach solution for extra disinfection and then filling it back up with fresh water before turning on your humidifier.
 This will prevent bacteria from growing in your machine.